endless-sky/endless-sky-wiki/wiki/CreatingSales.md

         depreciation 45
 ```

-The above example would make any planet with the "Random Ramscoops" "outfitter stock" have a 5% chance of selling 10 ramscoops that have already been used for 45 days, and which have been depreciated by that amount of time.
+The above example would make any planet with the "Random Ramscoops" `outfitter stock` have a 5% chance of selling 10 ramscoops that have been losing value for 45 days.